yanyaanliu/stock-analysis/README.md

 ![code2](/images/code2.png)

-After running the refactored code, both the outputs, original and refactored, for the 2017 and 2018 stock analyses match.
+After running the refactored code, both the outputs, original and refactored, for the 2017 and 2018 stock analyses match. <br />
-Here is the output for 2018 original and refactored:
+Here is the output for 2018 original and refactored code:
 <br />
 ![outputrefactored](/images/outputrefactored.png)
 ![outputroriginal](/images/outputoriginal.png)